kometenstaub/copy-publish-url/README.md

 It doesn't copy the URL (or show the file menu entry) if the `publish` flag is set to `false`.

+As of v0.3.0, you can also open the current note on the published site directly in your browser.
+This feature is disabled by default.

 ## Configuration

 In the settings, you need to set your Publish `Index` note and also the base path of your Obsidian Publish site.